MiamiOH-CSE274/Portfolio/README.md

 Address: the physical location of an object in RAM commonly represented as a hex number.  the address of an object can be found with the `&` operator, for example: `int *p = &a`, `p` will store the address of variable `a`.

 Pointer: a special variable type in C and C++ for storing the address of another variable declared with the use of the `*` operator and dereferenced with the same operator `*`.  `int *p` will create a variable `p` that will be used to store the address of an `int` and using `*p` will allow you to manipulate the value of the data it is pointing to.

-* The call stack (not to be confused with the stack data structure!)
-* The heap (not to be confused with the heap data structure!)
-* Address
-* Pointer

 TODO: Answer the following questions about memory management and dynamic variables